-In Texas, the filing fee for the petition is $300.
+In Texas, the filing fee is $300.
 However, some extra payments may be required depending on the county.

-The average cost of divorce in Texas in contested cases is over $20,000.
-If you need to solve numerous issues with your spouse in court, the contested divorce in Texas cost can reach up to $35,000.
+The average cost of divorce in Texas in contested cases is $12,000-$20,000.
+If you need to solve numerous issues with your spouse in court, the fees may reach $35,000.

 How Long Does a Divorce Take in Texas?

-How long does it take to get a divorce in Texas?
 The sooner you file for dissolution of marriage, the faster you are likely to get a divorce.
 However, according to the state’s laws, the shortest time to finalize a legal breakup is 60 days after filing.

-How to change your name in Texas after divorce?
-If you are filing for divorce, you can easily indicate that you would like to return your maiden name in the petition for dissolution of marriage.
+If you are filing for divorce, you can easily indicate that you would like to go back to your maiden name in the Petition.
 If your spouse files for divorce, you can file an answer asking to have that option added to the final decree.
-After your legal breakup is finalized and you get a certified copy of your divorce decree, take it to the nearest Social Security center along with the other documents and complete the process of changing your name.
+After your marriage dissolution is finalized and you get a certified copy of your divorce decree, take it to the nearest Social Security center along with the other documents and complete the process of changing your name.

-Once your divorce is finalized by the judge, you will need to wait for 31 days to get remarried.
+Once your divorce is finalized by the judge, you will need to wait for at least 31 days to get remarried.
 It is the minimum waiting period according to the state’s laws.

 How to file for divorce in Texas using our service?